 At first, this lack of caring disturbed me to my core.
-Do people really believe that serious illness is some sort of divine or karmic payback?
+Do people really believe that serious illness is some sort of divine or karmac payback?
 And are they arrogant and/or foolish that they believe they are the ones to judge?
-Are people so callous that they will look at the sick and dying dying and simply shrug and say: Sorry bud, not my problem.
+Are people so callous that they will look at the sick and dying dying and simply shrug and say, “sorry bud, not my problem”?

-Perhaps some, but I honestly believe that people’s supposed apathy is more about pure unadulterated fear.
+Perhaps some people are, but I honestly believe that people’s supposed apathy is more about pure unadulterated fear.
 Because the truth is, it doesn’t matter what kind of life you’ve led, you can get cancer.
-I’ve known people who smoked for years on end and never have gotten cancer.
+I’ve known people who’ve smoked for years on end and never got cancer.
 And I’ve known people who are as healthy as the proverbial horse, but for one reason or another, got very sick and died.

-The fact that this kind of thing can happen is very scary and not something people enjoy discussing, acknowledging, or even thinking about.
+The fact that this kind of thing can happen to anyone at any time and for no apparent reason is very scary and, therefore, not something people enjoy even acknowledging let alone discussing.

 Genes, environmental conditions, and any number of factors simply do not care about the life you’ve led.
 These circumstances don’t care about your moral compass, or if you go to church, or have “traditional values” (whatever the hell that means), or hit the gym every day.